et0and/portfolio-redux/content/projects/sophia.md

 <div class="overview">

-For this project brief, the goal was to create a portal for busy working professionals who could easily make daily journal entries to track their mood, look up verified information on their health, and access mindfulness materials to improve their overall well being.
+The goal of this project is to create a portal for busy working professionals to easily make daily journal entries, track their mood, look up verified information on their health, and access mindfulness materials.

 The portal was developed through a series of:
 - competitive analysis of existing products